Placement process for students currently enrolled in a college or university program

 Instructors of student group placements

-The Clinical Instructor Checklist will help to identify your accountibilities before, during and at the end of the placement.
-There are six pre-placement requirements for instructors/clinical instructors (CIs) of student groups.
+The Clinical Instructor Checklist will help to identify your accountabilities before, during and at the end of the placement.
+There are five pre-placement requirements for instructors/clinical instructors (CIs) of student groups.

 - Attend St. Joseph’s in-class corporate and health care professionals’ orientation.
 Instructors who have never taught student groups at any St. Joseph’s site MUST attend St. Joseph’s corporate and health care professionals’orientation sessions before the group placement begins.
 Orientation is offered on a monthly basis.
 Email the St. Joseph’s Student Affairs Administrator @email to register for orientation.